mynona/vapor-oauth-example/README.md

 * At the moment you have to run the flow twice because the middleware doesn't store the session in time when it hits the authorize endpoint.
 This needs to be fixed on a fundamental layer = to extend OAuthUser to be a fluent model.
 * Refresh Token flow not implemented yet
+* Logout flow
+* Include multiple clients in the flow